by Scott Mehl

 Located in central Oslo, The Royal Palace is the primary official residence of King Harald V and Queen Sonja of Norway, and the seat of the Norwegian Monarchy.
 It is the site of many annual events and national festivities, as well as host to many State and official visits from foreign heads-of-state.

-In 1814, Norway became an independent kingdom, and was ruled under a personal union with the Kingdom of Sweden.
+In 1814, Norway became an independent kingdom and was ruled under a personal union with the Kingdom of Sweden.
 Finding that the sovereigns were spending more time visiting Christiania (as Oslo was called at the time), King Carl III Johan (Carl XIV Johan of Sweden) decided that a true palace was needed.
 After selecting the location in 1821, and getting the Norwegian parliament to allocate funding, work began on the site and the King laid the cornerstone of the palace in 1825.

-The building was initially designed to be in the shape of an ‘H’, with two wings extending off the front and back of a main block.
+The building was initially designed to be in the shape of an ‘H’, with two wings extending from the front and back of a main block.
 However, due to excessive costs and several delays, the design was later changed to have just two wings off the back of the palace, and the addition of a third storey to the building.
 After King Carl III John’s death in 1844, it was also found that the private apartments were not sufficient for the new King Oscar I’s larger family, so the two wings were extended to accommodate them.
 With construction finally completed, the palace was inaugurated by King Oscar I on July 26, 1849 in the presence of the entire Royal Family.

 In 1905, the personal union between Norway and Sweden came to an end, and Prince Carl of Denmark was elected as the new King of Norway, taking the name Haakon VII.
 The palace was quickly updated to be used as a permanent residence, and the new King Haakon VII and Queen Maud took up residence in November 1905.
 During the reigns of Haakon VII and his son Olav V, minor maintenance of the palace was carried out, but by the time King Harald V came to the throne in 1991, the palace was in dire need of repair.
 A six-year project was undertaken, which included updating the electrical and plumbing systems, as well as extensive renovation and restoration of the building itself.
 After completion in 1999, a separate project began to update the Royal Apartments, which would take nearly two years to complete.
 The most recent project has been the rehabilitation of the roof over the main block of the palace, which took place in 2011-2012.